Notenoughmail/notenoughmail.github.io/tfcgv/1.20.1/permissions.md

 ### Categories

-These options are only relevant if `viewPermission` is set to `BY_CATEGORY` and all have the same options
+These options are only relevant if `viewPermission` is set to `BY_CATEGORY`

+All of these options have the same possible values and behavior

 - `SEED_COMMAND`: If the player has /seed permission (level 2) they can access that feature, default
 - `ALLOW_LIST`: If the player is part of that filter, they may access that feature